Alex Gibney: Life and career

-Gibney is president of Jigsaw Productions, which produces independent films, documentaries and television series.
+Gibney is president of Jigsaw Productions, which produces independent films, documentaries, and television series.
 On June 16, 2020, Imagine Entertainment, a film, television and documentary production company run by Brian Grazer and Ron Howard, invested in and acquired an ownership stake in the company.
 Gibney has been honored by the Yale Film Studies program for his contributions to film culture.
-In 2010, Utne Reader listed him as one of "25 Visionaries Who Are Changing Your World."
+In 2010, Utne Reader listed him as one of "25 Visionaries Who Are Changing Your World".

 His 2013 film We Steal Secrets: The Story of WikiLeaks, is a comprehensive look at WikiLeaks, Julian Assange, and Chelsea Manning.
 The Wikileaks organization itself has objected to the way Gibney portrayed it, and has posted a line-by-line rebuttal to the entire film.
 Gibney posted a rebuttal.

 In 2015, Gibney received the inaugural Hitchens Prize, awarded in honor of the late writer Christopher Hitchens.
-Gibney had previously collaborated with Hitchens on a documentary film adaption of Hitchens's book The Trial of Henry Kissinger.
+Gibney had previously collaborated with Hitchens on a documentary film adaptation of Hitchens's book The Trial of Henry Kissinger.

-Gibney's most recent projects include work on The Armstrong Lie (about Lance Armstrong), Catching Hell (a contribution to ESPN's '30 for 30' series which looks at "The Inning" in Game 6 of the 2003 National League Championship Series), Going Clear (a documentary about Scientology), Dirty Money (doc-series that explores corporate greed and corruption), The Looming Tower (fiction series based on the book by Lawrence Wright of which he directed the pilot), and The Inventor: Out for Blood in Silicon Valley, which premiered at Sundance 2019.
+Gibney's projects during the 2010s include work on The Armstrong Lie (about Lance Armstrong), Catching Hell (a contribution to ESPN's '30 for 30' series that looks at "The Inning" in Game 6 of the 2003 National League Championship Series), Going Clear (a documentary about Scientology), Dirty Money (doc-series that explores corporate greed and corruption), The Looming Tower (fiction series based on the book by Lawrence Wright of which he directed the pilot), and The Inventor: Out for Blood in Silicon Valley, that premiered at Sundance 2019.

-In 2023, Gibney showed the first part of two-part documentary at the Berlin film festival called Boom!
+In 2023, Gibney showed the first part of two-part documentary at the Berlin film festival entitled Boom!
 Boom!
 The World vs. Boris Becker, concerning the life of troubled German tennis star Boris Becker.
-In March 2023 he announced that he was “several months” into a documentary film called Musk, about entrepreneur Elon Musk.
+In March 2023, he announced that he was “several months” into a documentary film entitled Musk, about entrepreneur Elon Musk.

+Alex Gibney produced The Bibi Files, a 2024 documentary directed by Alexis Bloom that investigates the corruption charges against Israeli Prime Minister Benjamin Netanyahu.

-In December 2024, it was reported that Gibney and Anonymous Content were working on a documentary on Luigi Mangione, the alleged shooter involved in the killing of UnitedHealthCare CEO Brian Thompson.
+In 2024, it was reported that Gibney and Anonymous Content were working on a documentary on Luigi Mangione, the alleged shooter involved in the killing of UnitedHealthCare CEO Brian Thompson.

 Gibney writes for The Atlantic, and has written for Huffington Post and other publications.